RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 .. image:: Figures/visualization_5.png

 Now, let’s suppose you want to travel and start your dream business in one of your favorite locations.
-For example, let’s say you have always wanted to go to Malta and start your business, you might be curious about Malta .
+For example, let’s say you have always wanted to go to Malta and start your business; you might be curious about Malta.
 Let’s see what data we have in the data frame for Malta using equality.

 .. code:: python3